 Visiting Scholar Mentor Fund

-Recognizing the time and effort that our Faculty Mentors expend in supporting their scholars, starting Fall 2018, the Office of International Engagement (IE) will support Faculty Mentors with a spending budget of up to $150 per scholar, per semester in reimbursements.
-Faculty may use the fund to attend a conference with their scholar, take their scholar to lunch or dinner, host a meeting of colleagues to interact with the scholar, provide refreshments at a scholar’s campus “talk”, to pay for the cost of airport pick-up, admission to a cultural event, or any other reasonable activity and expense associated with welcoming, supporting and engaging our visiting scholars.
+Recognizing the time and effort that our Faculty Mentors expend in supporting their scholars, the Office of International Engagement (IE) will support Faculty Mentors with a spending budget of up to $150 per scholar, per semester in reimbursements.
+Faculty may use the fund to attend a conference with their scholar, treat their scholar to a welcome lunch or dinner, host a meeting of colleagues to interact with the scholar, provide refreshments at a scholar’s campus “talk”, pay for the cost of airport pick-up, admission to a cultural event, or any other reasonable activity and expense associated with welcoming, supporting and engaging our visiting scholars.

-Any faculty who is a “mentor” for a scholar may request reimbursement by completing the appropriate form (quick invoice, non-employee travel, travel expense, etc.) with actual receipts attached.
-All requests and reimbursements must meet University policy and be submitted with a brief explanation of the expense and properly completed forms to the Director, International Engagement within two weeks of the activity.
+Any faculty who is a “mentor” for a scholar may request reimbursement by submitting an expense request in WorkDay with actual receipts attached.
+All requests and reimbursements must meet University policy and be submitted with a brief, clear explanation of the expense within two weeks of the activity.
 To be eligible for funding, the scholar must be visiting at Montclair State through an invitation by the Office of International Engagement for at least two months.